 Head east on 422 to “The Heart of Western Pennsylvania,” Armstrong County, where your Winter adventure awaits!
 Take in the beautiful white scenery with a Horse Drawn Sleigh Ride through the snow-dusted landscapes at Dragon Run Forge and Livery.
 Enjoy a fabulous lunch at Dizzy Lizzies in Downtown Kittanning before you head over to Lenape Heights Golf Resort.
 At Lenape you can take your sled and enjoy some family fun playing in the snow, they also have hot cocoa for the kids and malted wine for the parents.
 In the evening take a trip to Check's Radio Museum for a FREE tour and learn about the history of radio with 1200 plus radios displayed in a beautiful setting along the Allegheny River.
 Head on back to your cozy room at the Grand Estates at Hidden Acres and rest up for your journey to Indiana County the next day!

 Complete your Route 422 excursion in Indiana County and experience the beautiful fall foliage that blankets the scenic countryside.
 Enjoy a hike or bike ride on the 64 miles of rails-to-trails or stop by any of the 5,452 acres of parks that showcase a recreation haven for the outdoor enthusiasts.
-Visitors can make a stop at the Jimmy Stewart Museum in his hometown of Indiana.
+Visitors can make a stop at the Jimmy Stewart Museum (which was updated and renovated in 2020) in his hometown of Indiana.
 Artifacts from his childhood, military and movie eras are on display and a life-size statue is a great place for a family photo.
 In the Smicksburg Amish area, visitors can shop for primitive crafts, furniture, pottery and local wine and share the road with horse-drawn buggies.
 If you enjoy entertainment, Indiana County is the place to be with a variety of festivals and fairs throughout the year.
-History buffs will enjoy a stop at an Underground Railroad Museum or one of the 24 attractions listed on the National Register of Historic Places, including four covered bridges.
+History buffs will enjoy a stop at one of the 24 attractions listed on the National Register of Historic Places, including four covered bridges.
 Stay overnight in a charming B&B, full-service hotel, or campground.
 Discover all of this in the Christmas Tree Capital of the World!

 Call each county’s tourism bureau for a free visitors guide.